Do you ever wonder why you can never stop at one biscuit? Well, there could be a scientific reason for that.

 - 20% carbs, 60% fat, and 20% protein

 The diet lasted 20 weeks, with the aim of acheiving weight stability.
-Each participant was provided with all meals and snacks for the full 20 weeks.
+Participants were provided with all meals and snacks for the full 20 weeks.

 Each participant had to undergo fasting brain MRI scans to measure brain blood flow, followed by another scan four hours after eating their first meal of the day.

-Interestingly, peopple who were put on a diet of 60% carbohydrates, had an increase of 43% blood flow to the ‘reward centre’ in the brain, compared to the group eating 20% carbohydrates.
+Interestingly, participants on the diet of 60% carbohydrates had an increase of 43% blood flow to the ‘reward centre’ in the brain, compared to the group eating 20% carbohydrates.

-This means the part of their brain that stimulates addictive behaviour was significantly higher in the first group.
+This means the part of their brain that stimulates addictive behaviour was significantly higher in the 60% carb group.

 What does this mean?